nids0810/clear-page/README.md

 # Version 2.0 coming soon ... #
-* An _Option page_ to customzie the extension with our own preferences inluding fonts, background color and text color.
+* An _Option page_ to customize the extension and add your our own preferences including fonts, background color and text color.
-* A _Developer website_ with how this chrome extension works and FAQs.
+* A _Developer website_ which will include more information about how this chrome extension works and FAQs.
-* Any _bug fixes_ we will recieve from the users.
+* Any _bug fixes_ we will receive from our users.